How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 Nagasaki Park & Oishi Park

-Now get back on the bike, it’s time to explore beautiful parks!🚲
+Now get back on the bike, it’s time to explore Kawaguchiko’s beautiful parks! 🚲

-Oishi Park is famous for it’s mesmerizing and vibrant flowers, that add an extra layer of wonder to the Mount Fuji views.
-This park is absolutely worth the visit, once you’re done with Nagasaki.
+Oishi Park is famous for its mesmerizing and vibrant flowers, which add an extra layer of wonder to the Mount Fuji views.
+This park is absolutely worth a visit, once you’re done with Nagasaki.

 Kawaguchiko Natural Living Center